Tips

 Information architecture: group by jobs to be done, not internal team names

 The fastest way to lose people is naming categories after departments or internal initiatives.
-Users don’t browse your org chart.
+Customers do not browse your org chart.
 They browse for outcomes.

-Avoid category names like Customer Success, Platform, Operations, Product Updates.
+Avoid category names like Customer Success, Platform, Operations, or Product Updates.
+Use job-based buckets instead, such as:

 • Get started